Zoomusicology: Birds

 The most well-known form of music found in non-human animals is birdsong.
 Birdsong is different from normal calls.
 For example, a call will usually simply function to communicate a direct message.
 For instance, a bird call could be used to direct attention that a predator is near.
 Meanwhile, a song contains more repetition and usually will have distinct structure to it, with a specific beginning, middle, and end.
 In many species of songbirds, songs seem to be used both as a way to attract potential mates, as well as to mark and defend one's territory.
 It has been observed that young songbirds acquire their ability to produce song from imitation of adult birds.
 There seems to be a critical period for song learning.
 In one experiment, they compared birds raised in isolation, (this involved isolation from other birds as well as the vocalizations of other birds), with those raised in a colony, without these forms of isolation.
 Using an fMRI scan and the blood oxygen level dependent (BOLD) as a measurement of brain activity, it was found that birds raised in the isolation condition did not appear to show a preference between their own songs and a repetitive song.
 Meanwhile, colony-raised birds showed a stronger reaction to their own song being played back.

 Mimicry

 Several species of birds can mimic the songs of other birds, or even mechanical sounds.
-These include, with varying degrees of success, starlings, mockingbirds, thrashers, crows and ravens, parrots, myna birds, Blue jays, Lyrebirds, Lawrence's thrushes, Acrocephalus (bird) (March warblers), and others.
+These include, with varying degrees of success, starlings, mockingbirds, thrashers, crows and ravens, parrots, myna birds, blue jays, lyrebirds, Lawrence's thrushes, Acrocephalus, marsh warblers, and others.
 Mozart kept a starling that could mimic some of his music.